dancer1325/grafana-pyroscope/docs/sources/configure-server/about-server-api.md

 # Pyroscope server HTTP API

+* Pyroscope server
+  * -- exposes an -- HTTP API /
+    * allows
-Pyroscope server exposes an HTTP API for querying profiling data and ingesting profiling data from other sources.
+      * querying profiling data
+      * ingesting profiling data -- from -- OTHER sources

 ## Authentication

+* Grafana Pyroscope
+  * 👀authentication layer NOT included 👀
-Grafana Pyroscope doesn't include an authentication layer.
-Operators should use an authenticating reverse proxy for security.
+    * -> Operators -- should use an -- authenticating reverse proxy

-In multi-tenant mode, Pyroscope requires the X-Scope-OrgID HTTP header set to a string identifying the tenant.
-This responsibility should be handled by the authenticating reverse proxy.
+| multi-tenant mode, Pyroscope requires the HTTP header X-Scope-OrgID = string / identify the tenant This responsibility should be handled by the authenticating reverse proxy.
 For more information, refer to the [multi-tenancy documentation]({{< relref "./about-tenant-ids" >}}).

 ## Ingestion

+* TODO:
 There is one primary endpoint: POST /ingest.
 It accepts profile data in the request body and metadata as query parameters.

 The following query parameters are accepted: